CylonicRaider/heim/client/site/about/privacy.md

 Your PII may be transferred to, and maintained on, computers located outside of your state, province, country, or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you're located outside the United States and choose to provide your PII to us, we may transfer your PII to the United States and process it there.

 ## Our Policy toward Children

 Our Services are not directed to children under 13 and we do not knowingly collect PII from children under 13.
-If we learn that we have collected PII of a child under 13 we will take steps to delete such information from our files as soon as possible.

 ## Questions?

-Please contact us if you have any questions about our Privacy Policy.
+Please contact Euphoria if you have any questions about our Privacy Policy.